Hitodama

-In Japanese folklore, hitodama (Japanese 人魂; meaning "human soul") are balls of fire that mainly float in the middle of the night.
-They are said to be "souls of the dead that have separated from their bodies", which is where their name comes from.
+In Japanese folklore, hitodama (人魂; meaning "human soul") are balls of fire that mainly float in the air during the night.
+They are also referred to as onibi (demon fires) or hikarimono (glowing things).
+They are said to be "souls of the dead that have separated from their bodies," which is the origin of their name.

 Summary

-Hitodama are mentioned in literature from ancient times.
-In the Man'yōshū, there is the following poem:
+Hitodama are mentioned in literature from ancient times, although alleged sightings and photographs continue into the modern day.
+In the Man'yōshū (Chapter 16), there is the following poem: